mobile-swam/mobile-swam.github.io/doc/coding-vention.md

+---
+layout: post
-# Coding Convention
+title: Coding Convention
+---

-ROS Application follows [Google Style Guide](https://google.github.io/styleguide/cppguide.html) for coding convention.
+SWAM project follows [Google Style Guide](https://google.github.io/styleguide/cppguide.html) for coding convention.
 A few rules might be ignored depending on modules.
 For the full list of ignored rules, please see the following link:

 ## C/C++